 The second quarter 2020 reflected the effects of a full quarter of the restrictions enacted in response to the coronavirus outbreak.
-Overall vacancy in the second quarter 2020 increased significantly to 9.9%, which was 320 basis points higher than the first quarter 2020.
-Since then, vacancy has increased each subsequent quarter.
-The average vacancy rate was 20.1% in the second quarter 2021, which is 230 basis points higher than the first quarter 2021 and 1020 basis points higher than a year ago.
-Sublease space continues to be a significant source of vacancy, accounting for 45.4% of all vacancy in the market.
-However, in the second quarter 2021, direct vacant space increased at a greater pace than sublease space.
+Overall vacancy in the second quarter 2020 increased significantly to 9.9%, which was 320 basis points higher than the first quarter.
+The third quarter 2020 recorded an average vacancy rate of 14.1%, which is 420 basis points higher than the second quarter and 880 basis points higher than a year ago and the fourth quarter had an average vacancy of 16.7%, 260 basis points greater than the third quarter and 11.3% higher than the year prior.
+Sublease space continues to be the major source of new vacancy and accounts for 52% of all vacancy in the market.

-Reports indicate leasing activity in the market declined to historic lows in the second, third and fourth quarters of 2020 following the coronavirus outbreak, with 425,000 square feet leased in the second quarter, 424,000 square feet in the third quarter, and 295,000 square feet leased in the fourth quarter.
-Each of these figures is significantly lower than the 1.1 million square feet of leases transacted during the first quarter 2020.
-The 2020 year-end total of 2.2 million square feet is the lowest on record since the early 1990's.
+Reports indicate leasing activity in the market declined to historic lows in the second, third and fourth quarters, with 425,000 square feet leased in the second quarter, 424,000 square feet in the third quarter, and 295,000 square feet leased in the fourth quarter.
+Each of these figures is significantly lower than the 1.1 million square feet of leases transacted during the first quarter.
+The year-end total of 2.2 million square feet is the lowest on record since the early 1990's.
 It is noted that Cushman & Wakefield data does not include renewals in leasing statistics.
+Tenant demand was reported at 4.0 million square feet, which is below the historic quarterly average of 4.5 million square feet since 2000.